SalesforceAIResearch/uni2ts/memory-bank/systemPatterns.md

 2. **Preprocessing**: Handle missing values, outliers, and apply normalization.
 3. **Feature Engineering**: Add technical indicators, cross-asset features, and market regime indicators.
 4. **Dataset Creation**: Create a Hugging Face dataset with the appropriate schema for uni2ts.
+5. **Iterative Processing**: Process assets in batches, using temporary storage and automatic cleanup to manage memory and disk space.

+### Pre-training Path
+1. **Dataset Builder Configuration**: Configure the `IterativeFinancialDatasetBuilder` with appropriate parameters (data path, batch size, asset class, frequency, years, symbols).
+2. **Model Configuration**: Configure the Moirai model for pre-training, with appropriate patch sizes, mask ratios, and distribution output.
+3. **Training Configuration**: Set up the training process with appropriate batch size, number of epochs, learning rate, and other hyperparameters.
+4. **Pre-training Execution**: Run the pre-training process using the CLI with the appropriate configuration.
+5. **Monitoring and Evaluation**: Monitor the pre-training process using TensorBoard and evaluate the pre-trained model on downstream tasks.

 ### Model Configuration Path
 1. **Patch Size Selection**: Choose appropriate patch sizes based on data frequency.